Cedrus: Fossil history

 The oldest fossil of Cedrus is Cedrus penzhinaensis known from fossil wood found in Early Cretaceous (Albian) sediments of Kamchatka, Russia.
 An Early Miocene species, Cedrus anatolica, also from petrified wood and thought to be close to C. atlantica, is known from Turkey.

 Phylogeny

-Cedars have a similar cone structure to firs (Abies) and were traditionally thought to be most closely related to them, but genetic evidence supports a basal position in the whole of the subfamily Abietoideae.
+Cedars have a similar cone structure to firs (Abies) and were traditionally thought to be most closely related to them, but genetic evidence indicates that they are instead sister to all other lineages in the subfamily Abietoideae.